sovrynn/ecdo/1-ADHOC-EVIDENCE/bible/README.md

 When Noah was 600 years old, on the seventeenth day of the second month, all the underground waters erupted from the earth, and the rain fell in mighty torrents from the sky.

+## Adam and Eve Flood

+The opening verses of the bible begin with:

+"1) In the beginning God created the heavens and the earth.
+2) Now the earth was formless and void, and darkness was over the surface of the deep.
+And the Spirit of God was hovering over the surface of the waters."

+The second verse may refer to a cataclysm flood event.

 ## Isaiah 24

 17Terror and the pit and the snared